w3c/wai-media-guide/description.md

           <li>For live:
             <ul>
               <li>Description is needed to provide the important visual information to people who are blind. <br>
-                Description is not required to meet WCAG and most minimum accessibility standards.</li>
+                Description is not required to meet WCAG.</li>
             </ul>
           </li>
         </ul>